digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 Daml Platform Support
 ^^^^^^^^^^^^^^^^^^^^^

 From version 0.5.0 PQS is built and tested against multiple Daml SDK targets.
-Each Daml SDK target generates it's own ``.jar`` file.
+Each Daml SDK target generates its own ``.jar`` file.
 These binaries are present in the published participant-query-store docker images.
 The container defaults to the lowest targeted Daml SDK.
-If an operator wants to run PQS against a newer target, the will need to set the containers ``workdir`` at runtime to the desired Daml SDK target.
+To run PQS against a newer target, you must set the container's ``workdir`` at runtime to the desired Daml SDK target.

 The supported targets are: